mateoconlechuga/convimg/README.md

            rotate: <degrees>          : Rotate input images 0, 90, 180, 270 degrees

-           bpp: <bits-per-pixel>      : Control how many bits per pixel are used : This also affects the size of the : generated palette; use with caution.
+           bpp: <bits-per-pixel>      : Map input pixels to number of output bits.
                                       : Available options are 1, 2, 4, 8.
+                                      : For example, a value of 2 means that 1 pixel : in the input image maps to 2 bits of output.
+                                      : The palette option 'max-entries' should be : used to limit the palette size for this : option to ensure correct quantization.
                                       : Default is '8'.

            omit-indices: [<list>]     : Omits the specified palette indices